MartinRichmanUni/VirtualAssistant/README.md

 ```bash
 source env/bin/activate
 ```
-Which should indicate it is activate as it will show the following:
+Which should indicate it is active as it will show the following:
 ```bash
 (env) $
 ```